potamides/pantran.nvim/README.md

-# Glotta
+# Glotta.nvim
-Glotta is here to help you use your favorite machine translation engines without having to leave your favorite editor.
+With glotta.nvim, you can use your favorite machine translation engines without having to leave your favorite editor.
 It makes use of Neovim's [api-floatwin](https://neovim.io/doc/user/api.html#api-floatwin) to implement an asynchronous, interactive machine translation interface, similar to how most of the various machine translation web font-ends work.
-In addition to that, other (non-interactive) modes are also supported.
-If you try hard enough, Glotta can also be used as an API.
+In addition to that, other (non-interactive) modes are also supported and if you try hard enough, glotta.nvim can also be used as an API.
+In other words, this plugin is here to help you deal with any [γλῶττᾰ](https://en.wiktionary.org/wiki/γλῶσσα#Ancient_Greek) with the power of Neovim.

 <!-- panvimdoc-ignore-start -->
 <p align="center">